Super Mario World 2: Yoshi's Island/Version Differences

 This is a sub-page of Super Mario World 2: Yoshi's Island.

-A number of changes were made to the international version, mostly graphical in nature.
+A number of changes were made to the international versions, mostly graphical in nature.

 In Japan, the title is simply Super Mario: Yoshi Island.
-The international versions were instead marketed as a sequel to Super Mario World.
-The European version removed the ®.
+The international versions were instead marketed as a sequel to Super Mario World, carrying off of an idea seen in the ys_romX_0 and ys_rom_0_D prototypes where the game was subtitled Super Mario Bros.
+5. The European version removed the ®.

 The Japanese icons for extra stages have a red and orange background, while the international versions added a star.
 In addition, the "Extra" stages are called スペシャル, "Special" stages in the Japanese version.